-- (4) Calculated on the basis of 10,804,781 outstanding shares of Company common stock on the record date plus shares which can be acquired upon the exercise of outstanding stock options within 60 days of the record date, by the person or group involved in accordance with Rule 13d-3. - (5) These shares include 1,089,269 shares that Mr. Florsheim, Jr. is deemed to beneficially own under applicable securities rules as the sole trustee of a grantor retained annuity trust ("GRAT") created by Thomas W. Florsheim (his father). - (6) These shares include 1,111,519 shares that Mr. Florsheim, Jr. is deemed to beneficially own under applicable securities rules as the sole trustee of a GRAT created by Nancy P. Florsheim (his mother).
+(4) Calculated on the basis of 10,259,993 outstanding shares of Company common stock on the record date plus shares which can be acquired upon the exercise of outstanding stock options within 60 days of the record date, by the person or group involved in accordance with Rule 13d-3.

+- (5) These shares include 286,207 shares that Mr. Florsheim, Jr. is deemed to beneficially own under applicable securities rules as the sole trustee of grantor retained annuity trusts ("GRATs") created by Thomas W. Florsheim (his father). - (6) These shares include 369,668 shares that Mr. Florsheim, Jr. is deemed to beneficially own under applicable securities rules as the sole trustee of GRATs created by Nancy P. Florsheim (his mother). - (7) These shares include 14,443 shares that Mr. Florsheim, Jr. is deemed to beneficially own under applicable securities rules as the sole trustee of a family trust created by John W. Florsheim (his brother).

-The following table sets forth information, as of December 31, 2012, with respect to the beneficial ownership of the Company's common stock by those persons, other than those reflected in the above table, known to the Company to own beneficially more than five percent (5%) of the common stock outstanding.
+The following table sets forth information, as of December 31, 2017, with respect to the beneficial ownership of the Company's common stock by those persons, other than those reflected in the above table, known to the Company to own beneficially more than five percent (5%) of the common stock outstanding.